Reaching passive candidates – the key to a high quality, diverse candidate pool

 - Write your job postings with passive candidates in mind.
-Don’t start with responsibilities and qualifications (which are about what you need); instead, highlight the reasons a great hire would really love the job (more on writing effective job postings in Write Job Postings that Land Great Hires).
+Don’t start with responsibilities and qualifications (which are about what you need); instead, highlight the reasons a great hire would really love the job (more on writing effective job postings in our Write Job Postings That Land Great Hires section).

 - Make sure your own jobs website sells your jobs.
-The page candidates hit when they click from your postings or your home page to learn about jobs at your school should create an immediate, positive impression of what it’s like to work at your school (more on effective employment websites in Do’s and Don’ts of Effective Jobs Pages).
+The page candidates hit when they click from your postings or your home page to learn about jobs at your school should create an immediate, positive impression of what it’s like to work at your school (more on effective employment websites in the Do’s and Don’ts of Effective Jobs Pages section).

 - Don’t start the application process too quickly.
 Never assume a candidate has arrived at your site to apply for a job.
 Always provide them with a quick link to your job application, but also organize the kinds of links that a person who wants to explore your institution will find useful.